sserver224/XInput-Bass-Vibrator/README.md

 If using a Nintendo Joy-Con or Pro-Con with DS4Windows, it is NOT recommended to set the vibration intensity higher than a 30%, as the HD rumble may be audible at that point.

+If using a Nintendo Switch JoyCon/ProCon with DS4Windows, the Home button ring will light up blue. **This is normal.**

 Turn off right motor rumble if the right motor on the controller seems like to be an on/off motor and does not use a gradient.
 One example of a controller like this is the DualShock 3.

 Wired connection is recommended as the vibration can update faster over a wired connection.